-- 4. On December 1, all Junior Teams must reduce to not more than twenty-five (25), the total of the following - a) The number of Players on their Roster; and - b) The number of allotted but unused Player registrations.
+- 4. On January 10, Junior Teams must reduce to not more than twenty-five (25) the total of the following: - a) The number of Players on their Roster; and - b) The number of allotted but unused Player registrations.

-- 5. On January 10, Junior Teams must reduce to not more than twenty-three (23) the total of the following: - a) The number of Players on their Roster; and - b) The number of allotted but unused Player registrations. - If the maximum number of Players described in Regulation E.1, E.2, E.4 or E.5 are registered, at least two (2) of the registered Players must be Goaltenders. - 7.
+- 5. If the maximum number of Players described in Regulation E.1, E.2, or E.4 are registered, at least two (2) of the registered Players must be Goaltenders. - 6.
 On January 10, Senior Teams at the AAA level must reduce to not more than twenty-eight (28), the number of Players on their Roster.
 Senior Teams below the AAA level (at the sole discretion of the individual Member) may register up to thirty (30) Players on their Roster.